-This mostly ARC-funded project was conducted in 2010 in partnership with the Centre for Applied Psychological Research at the University of South Australia, SafeWork South Australia and Safe Work Australia.
+This mostly Australian Research Council-funded project was conducted in 2010 in partnership with the Centre for Applied Psychological Research at the University of South Australia, SafeWork South Australia and Safe Work Australia.
 The project was developed to collect data from six Australian states and territories to set national benchmarks and to provide evidence to develop best practice standards in the area of worker psychological health and wellbeing, It is also relevant to inform policy development, intervention targets and provision of resources.

 The Australian Workplace Barometer: Report on psychosocial safety climate and worker health in Australia was published by Safe Work Australia in 2012.
 The Australian Workplace Barometer project was repeated in 2014 using data obtained from all Australian states and territories.
 Reports from the project are due to be published in early 2016.

 The original Australian Research Council (ARC)-funded People at Work project aimed to increase the capacity of employers to identify and manage psychosocial risks and test the effectiveness of interventions designed to improve the psychosocial working environment.
 This project was managed by the Queensland University of Technology (initially the University of Queensland) in partnership with Tthe Australian National University, Work Health and Safety Queensland, WorkCover New South Wales, WorkSafe Victoria, Comcare, Beyondblue and Safe Work Australia.

 The ARC funding agreement ended on 30 December 2015.
 The PAW project governance committee has worked hard to develop a plan for the future of this project that will ensure the tool remains available to businesses seeking to assess psychosocial risks in their workplaces.